codingseb/TranslateMe/README.md

 <Label x:Name="lblMyLabel" Content="{Tr 'defaultText', LanguageId='en'}" />
 ```

 In general use XML escape to escape special characters.
 For single quote use ```[apos]``` to escape.
-XML escape does'nt work in this case for inline Tr.
+XML escape does'nt work in this case for inline Tr markup.
 Or use the following format :

 ```xml
 <!-- textId can be automatically calculate (with x:Name and the context of the element) -->